KARNATISAITHARUN/documentation/using-ocular/tutorials/callgraph.md

 [no results]
 ```

-As we see, even within the small jar, we need seven steps to find the
+Even within a small JAR, seven steps are required to find the
-"beginning" of the call stack, where no caller are present anymore.
+"beginning" of the call stack, where no caller is present.
-We have an idea about where the data is comming from, it has to be
-somewhere along the call stack, but we still don't know if we can
+Though it is clear that the data is coming from somewhere along the call stack, it is unknown if the data can be controlled.
-control it.

-We could look into every method in the call stack and check if it
+Looking into every method in the call stack, and checking if it
-consumes the right parameter but this can be very time consuming.
+consumes the right parameter, is very time consuming.
-Therefor we introduced the `repeat`, `until` and `emit` steps.
+Therefore the steps `repeat`, `until` and `emit` are introduced.
 The
 following query starts from a method named `exec` and repeats the
-method.caller step untill it finds a method that is public and
+method.caller step until it finds a method that is public and
 consumes a parameter of type `java.lang.String`.

 ```